uncharted-causemos/wm-docs/docs/rank-regions.md

 ## Understand dataset weights

-Region rankings for your overall priority are based on a weighted sum of the concepts in your index.
+Region rankings for your overall priority are a weighted sum of the concepts in your index.
 Each concept is a sum of its inputs, which are all weighed equally.

 <figure markdown>
   ![Simple index for climate support, weighing both national interest and climate risk](img/get-started/index-graph.png)